-Although some accepted traditional femininity relatively eagerly, a significant proportion of women did question traditional assumptions.

-For instance, Emmanuella, a 33-year-old marketing executive, suggests that "It is scary to know that in 2023, many Nigerian men still think women should solely be responsible for childcare and general household chores . . . all because culture positions them as the head of the family."
+While some accepted traditional femininity relatively eagerly, a significant proportion of women did question traditional assumptions.
+For instance, Emmanuella, a 33-year-old Marketing Executive suggests that: 'It is scary to know that in 2023, many Nigerian men still think women should solely be responsible for childcare and general household chores... all because culture positions them as the head of the family'.
 She implies that these ideals are outdated.
 Many interviewees agreed, suggesting that family socialization and culture perpetuated these.
-However, despite reflexive awareness and at least partial disagreement, many women felt they had to comply-albeit reluctantly-due to intense social pressure and the threat of penalties.
-As Cynthia, a 28-year-old sales and marketing lead, puts it:
+However, despite reflexive awareness and at least partial disagreement, many women felt they had to comply - albeit reluctantly, due to intense social pressure and the threat of penalties.
+As Cynthia, a 28-year-old Sales and Marketing Lead, puts it:

-Sometimes, there is nothing we [women] can do about it because you don't want society to say all kinds of stuff about you . . . .
+...sometimes, there is nothing we [women] can do about it because you don't want society to say all kinds of stuff about you...
 They will call you terrible names because they think you altered tradition by disrespecting men; the way they will treat you will be worse than someone who killed or committed murder.
 Women are suffering in this country, but all we can do is play along if we don't want to face the negative repercussions.

-The prospect of such social repercussions as social ostracization and "everyday backlash" (Jung and Moon 2024) was a strong disciplining force that prevented women from openly striving for alternative femininity and defining themselves through discourses of career ambitions or equality.
-Resisting traditional norms was described as a "constant fight" that required energy and emotional labor.
-Chidinma, a 31-year-old secondary school teacher, stated:
+The prospect of social repercussions like social ostracization and 'everyday backlash' (Jung and Moon 2024) was a strong disciplining force that prevented women from openly striving for alternative femininity and defining themselves through discourses of career ambitions or equality.
+Resisting traditional norms was described as a 'constant fight' which required energy and emotional labor.
+Chidinma, a 31-year-old Secondary School Teacher, stated:

 I believe women deserve independence and fulfilling careers.
-However, society's judgment stings because they whisper behind your back, questioning your commitment to motherhood just because you have ambition....
-Trust me, it was part of the pressure that led me to become a teacher even though I studied mechanical engineering at university....
-That constant family pressure led me to become a teacher ...
+However, society's judgment stings because they whisper behind your back, questioning your commitment to motherhood just because you have ambition...
+Trust me, it was part of the pressure that led me to become a teacher even though I studied mechanical engineering at university...
+That constant family pressure led me to become a teacher...

 Chidinma clearly does not agree with the gendered status quo.
-In fact, later in the interview, she calls patriarchal ideas that women should be confined to motherhood and home "nonsense," suggesting that society "needs to go past it."
-Many others, like her, were fully aware of alternative repertoires of feminism, career ambition, and equality.
-Yet, society's judgment, as manifested in day-to-day realities like family pressure, often took its toll.
+In fact, later in the interview, she calls patriarchal ideas that women should be confined to motherhood and home as 'nonsense', suggesting that society 'needs to go past it'.
+Many others, like her, were fully aware of alternative repertoires of feminism, career ambition and equality.
+Yet, society's judgement manifested in day-to-day realities like family pressure often took its toll.

 Too much resistance also had other material consequences like relationship breakdown.

-Zara, a 32-year-old secondary school teacher, explained: One of the most difficult decisions I've had to make after giving birth to my first child was whether or not to return to work after my maternity leave. . . .
-Eventually, I gave up work for three years. . . .
+Zara, a 32-year-old Secondary School Teacher, explained:

+One of the most difficult decisions I've had to make after giving birth to my first child was whether or not to return to work after my maternity leave...
+Eventually, I gave up work for three years...
 I wanted to bond with my child, and I also couldn't bear the grumbling of my husband and relatives, who kept raising concerns about the consequences of not being around as a mother.
 It was a hard choice, but I had to give in because it was beginning to threaten my marriage.